 If you’re only after heat: Crushed red pepper

-You give up a lot of flavor when you opt for this solution, but if you’re only after the spiciness it’ll do.
-Crushed red pepper (a.k.a. chili pepper flakes) are a mix of chilies ground into flakes.
-These flakes tend to be more on the neutral side in terms of overall flavor, so you’ll lose any sense of earthiness or smokiness.
+You give up a lot of flavor when you opt for this solution, but if you’re only after the spiciness, it’ll do.
+Crushed red pepper (a.k.a. chili pepper flakes) is a mix of chilies ground into flakes.
+These flakes tend to be more on the neutral side in terms of overall flavor, so you’ll lose any sense of earthiness or smokiness with most CRP mixes.

-As well: The most common base chili is cayenne, so these flakes will typically be hotter than
+As well: The most common base chili is cayenne, so these flakes may be hotter than

 This is a variety of the dried pasilla pepper grown in the Oaxaca region of Mexico.
 It’s known for its smokiness.
 In fact, it’s even smokier than the chipotle, but in terms of heat it’s a major downgrade.

-The “are you really ready for it?” step up: Chocolate habanero
+The “are you ready for it?” step up: Chocolate habanero

 Regular habaneros are known for their fruitiness, but the chocolate habanero is a variety that actually has more of an earthy and smoky flavor to it.
 The smokiness is not quite as strong as the chipotle, but there’s that layer of habanero fruitiness that goes along with it that’s very tasty.